Coral reef: Formation

 As the island and ocean floor subside, coral growth builds a fringing reef, often including a shallow lagoon between the land and the main reef.

 As the subsidence continues, the fringing reef becomes a larger barrier reef further from the shore with a bigger and deeper lagoon inside.

 Ultimately, the island sinks below the sea, and the barrier reef becomes an atoll enclosing an open lagoon.

 Darwin predicted that underneath each lagoon would be a bedrock base, the remains of the original volcano.
 Subsequent research supported this hypothesis.
 Darwin's theory followed from his understanding that coral polyps thrive in the tropics where the water is agitated, but can only live within a limited depth range, starting just below low tide.
-Where the level of the underlying earth allows, the corals grow around the coast to form fringing reefs, and can eventually grow to become a barrier reef.
+Where the underlying earth allows, corals grow along the coast to form fringing reefs, which can eventually become barrier reefs.

 A fringing reef can take ten thousand years to form, and an atoll can take up to 30 million years.

 Where the bottom is rising, fringing reefs can grow around the coast, but coral raised above sea level dies.
-If the land subsides slowly, the fringing reefs keep pace by growing upwards on a base of older, dead coral, forming a barrier reef enclosing a lagoon between the reef and the land.
-A barrier reef can encircle an island, and once the island sinks below sea level a roughly circular atoll of growing coral continues to keep up with the sea level, forming a central lagoon.
+If the land subsides slowly, the fringing reefs keep pace by growing upward on a base of older, dead coral, forming a barrier reef that encloses a lagoon between the reef and the land.
+A barrier reef can encircle an island, and once the island sinks below sea level, a roughly circular atoll of growing coral continues to keep up with the sea level, forming a central lagoon.
 Barrier reefs and atolls do not usually form complete circles but are broken in places by storms.
 Like sea level rise, a rapidly subsiding bottom can overwhelm coral growth, killing the coral and the reef, due to what is called coral drowning.
 Corals that rely on zooxanthellae can die when the water becomes too deep for their symbionts to adequately photosynthesize, due to decreased light exposure.